olcf/olcf-user-docs/quantum/quantum_systems/ibm_quantum.rst

 In order to make the most efficient use of reservation allocations:

-* Reservations requests must be submitted  the project Principle Investigator (PI) to help@olcf.ornl.gov
+* Reservations requests must be submitted to the project Principle Investigator (PI) to help@olcf.ornl.gov

 * Requests for reservations must include technical justification.